 The ILA is often approached by organizations wishing to partner with us.
 These are usually companies, universities, non-profits and others who are interested in extending listening capability in their organizations.
 Individual people can be ILA one or two year Members, and organizations can be Organizational Members, or ILA Affiliates.
 Small, or large organizations can become Partners of the International Listening Association.
 Businesses, universities, healthcare centers, voluntary organizations, music groups are all becoming part of the ILA worldwide network spanning 25 countries.

-When your organization becomes an ILA Partner, The International Listening Association (ILA) agrees to:
+When your organization becomes an ILA Partner, the International Listening Association (ILA) agrees to:

 Apply to become an ILA Partner by clicking Join and choosing either the Organizational Membership or the Special Affiliate Status option.

 The National Communication Association, (NCA,) founded in 1914, advances Communication as the discipline that studies all forms, modes, media, and consequences of communication through humanistic, social scientific, and aesthetic inquiry.
 It promotes the importance of communication in public and private life, the application of communication to improve the quality of human life and relationships, and the use of knowledge about communication to solve human problems.